box/augmented_types/README.md

 ```
 At runtime, if any type differs from the expected type on a type-enforced function, Augmented Types will throw a fatal error.
 More information on [the type system](https://github.com/box/augmented_types/wiki/The-Type-System) and [type annotation requirements](https://github.com/box/augmented_types/wiki/Type-Annotation-Requirements) can be found on the wiki.

-By default, Augmented Types will _only_ enforce type annotations on a given function if the file or directory the function is contained in is added to a whitelist.
+Augmented Types' master INI setting is `augmented_types.enforce_by_default`, which is considered to be 0 if not set.
+That means, by default, Augmented Types will _only_ enforce type annotations on a given function if the file or directory the function is contained in is added to a whitelist.
 Augmented Types allows you to both whitelist and blacklist files and directories for enforcement.

+Alternatively, if you'd like to enable Augmented Types enforcement on all files, add `augmented_types.enforce_by_default=1` to your php.ini.

-More information can be found [on the wiki](https://github.com/box/augmented_types/wiki/Whitelisting-and-Blacklisting).
+More information about whitelisting and blacklisting can be found [on the wiki](https://github.com/box/augmented_types/wiki/Whitelisting-and-Blacklisting).

 ## Installation